bruce-one/grunt-browser-notifications/README.md

 in using this, ping me and I'll fix this doc.*

     module.exports = function(grunt) {
-        var gruntBrowserOutput = require('grunt-browser-output')(grunt) // Setup in all processes to hook log grunt.initConfig({
+        var gruntBrowserOutput = require('grunt-browser-notifications')(grunt) // Setup in all processes to hook log grunt.initConfig({
             server: {
                 options: {